remy/remysharp.com/public/drafts/diet.md

 <figure><img class="withcredit" src="/images/cheat-day.jpg" title="Cheat day"><figcaption class="credit">And sometimes [I'll go crazy on the Butterfield diet](https://www.youtube.com/watch?v=VWgwJfbeCeU)!</figcaption></figure>

+It's possibly not ideal to go *so* nuts, and more recently I've backed off a bit, but it's my cheat day, and it keeps me sane and it can be fun too!

 ## My diet

 Just to be clear: this is not *a* diet, this is *my* diet.
 This is based on a roughly 1,500 calories consumed aiming for a carb, protein and fat split of 30%, 50% and 20% respectively (though gym days would tend to be over).